yabrira/consent-demo/onetrust to segment interoperability/readme.md

 - js/index.js
 - onetrust_1.html
 - onetrust_2.html
-- img/outreach-bg.png
+- img/bg.png

-### Summary:
-Outreach uses the OneTrust Consent Manager on their Marketing website (outreach.io).
-Outreach needed a way to control the Destinations that are enabled for a website user based on the prefernces they consent to through the OneTrust Consent Manager.

 #### js/index.js:
 This file contains the main logic that checks the end user's OneTrust consent prefernces, then conditionally loads the Segment analytics.js library based on those preferences.

 #### onetrust_1.html and onetrust_2.html:
 These 2 HTML files host a working version of the OneTrust Consent Manager alongside the index.js code.
-You can view a hosted version of these files [here](https://sekscollin.com.br/outreach_onetrust/onetrust_1.html).

 ### How it works:
 1. We remove the Segment analytics.load() function from the Segment analytics.js snippet.
 This prevents the Segment analytics library from loading on the page.